 To make the optimization objective well-posed in MOMDPs with vector-valued rewards, we must specify a \textit{scalarization} function \cite{hayes23} which we denote as $W: \reals^d \to \reals$.
 For fair multi-objective reinforcement learning, we think of each of the $d$ dimensions of the reward vector as corresponding to distinct users.
 The scalarization function can thus be thought of as a \textit{welfare} function over the users, and the learning agent is a welfare maximizer.
 Even when $d=1$, a nonlinear function $W$ can be a Von Neumann-Morgenstern utility function \cite{VNM47} that expresses the risk-attitudes of the learning agent, with strictly concave functions expressing risk aversion.

 \paragraph{Assumptions.} Here we clarify some preliminary assumptions we make about the reward function $\mathbf{R}(s,a): \mathcal{S} \times \mathcal{A} \rightarrow [0,1]^d$ and the welfare function $W: \mathbb{R}^d \to \mathbb{R}$.
-The restriction to $[0,1]$ is not too restrictive and can be seen simply as a normalization; the substantial assumption is that the rewards are simply finite and bounded.
+The restriction to $[0,1]$ is simply a normalization for ease of exposition; the substantial assumption is that the rewards are finite and bounded.
 Note from the writing we assume the reward function is deterministic: While it suffices for linear optimization to simply learn the mean of random reward distributions, this does not hold when optimizing the expected value of a nonlinear function.
 Nevertheless, the environment itself may still be stochastic, as the state transitions may still be random.

 We also assume that $W$ is \textbf{smooth}.
 For convenience of analysis, we will assume $W$ is \textbf{uniformly continuous} on the L1-norm (other parameterizations such as the stronger Lipshitz continuity or using the L2-norm are also possible).
 For all $\epsilon > 0$, there exists $\delta_\epsilon$ such that for all $\mathbf{x}, \mathbf{y} \geq 0$,